IllusiveBagel/Rustact/website/content/docs/template.md

 cargo run
 ```

-After the crate is published to crates.io you can swap the dependency in the generated `Cargo.toml` to the released version.
+The generated `Cargo.toml` intentionally points at the GitHub repo so new apps track `main`.
+Swap it for the crates.io release (e.g., `rustact = "0.1"`) once you want a pinned dependency.
 Pair the template with the [tutorial](/docs/tutorial/) and [developer guide](/docs/guide/) to keep building.